What to Plant in January-Zones 1-10

 Use Pots with Drainage Holes

-You can plant your seeds in whatever you want if you poke some holes in the container to allow water drainage.
+You can plant your seeds in whatever you want, as long as you poke some holes in the container to allow water to drain.
 Without water drainage, you can drown your plants or cause the roots to become diseased.
 Here are some pot ideas you can try:

 Plant Your Seeds Deep Enough